 - Register your pool - If you haven't already registered, record your details online or if you're not sure, search the pool safety register database

 - Make sure your pool barrier complies with the law - To help you understand more, see Does your pool comply or to make it make it even easier, use our online pool compliance checklist.
-Click on the icon below to start:

 - Get a pool safety certificate - This is a requirement only when properties are sold or leased.
 Find out all the facts or go online to find a licensed pool safety inspector if you need to get a certificate.